aleksandarTcode/laravelRestApi/README.md

 ## Usage

-Change the *.env.example* to *.env* and add your database info
+Copy the .env.example file to .env and update the necessary configuration options

-For SQLite, add
+For SQLite, add:
 ```
 DB_CONNECTION=sqlite
 DB_HOST=127.0.0.1